reactjs/react.dev/beta/src/content/learn/tutorial-tic-tac-toe.md

 ![empty board](../images/tutorial/empty-board.png)

-And you code should look like this:
+And your code should look like this:

 <Sandpack>